What is EMERGE?

-If you would like to get involved in research activities (for example, in an international research project or an InnoRT Hub) or teaching activities (for example, in an international teaching and learning format) within the context of EMERGE, you are welcome to contact us.
+If you would like to get involved in research activities (for example, in an international research project or an EMERGE Third Place) or teaching activities (for example, in an international teaching and learning format) within EMERGE, you are welcome to contact us.

-- For general questions on the EMERGE university alliance: Dr. Thomas Duttle, Coordinator International Cooperation and Virtual Mobility
+- For general questions on the EMERGE University Alliance: Dr. Thomas Duttle, Coordinator for international cooperation and virtual mobility

 - For general questions on internationalization: Dr. Isabella Tegethoff, Senior Advisor for European and International Affairs, or Prof. Dr. Ulrich Glassmann, Vice President for European and International Affairs

-- EMERGE and teaching, in particular blended and online teaching and learning formats: Dr. Thomas Duttle
+- EMERGE teaching and learning: Dr. Thomas Duttle

 The official EMERGE internet site is: https://euemerge.eu/